 One thing to be careful with is that wild garlic quickly develops a rather unpleasant burnt-onion taste if allowed to dry out while cooking, so you need to take care to keep it moist.
 In our household we love wild garlic on pizza but we always layer it at the bottom so that the other ingredients protect it.

 Almost all parts of wild garlic are usable, including the leaves, stems and flowers.
 The flowers look amazing in a salad.
-As it happens, the one part that isn’t worth using is the bulb.
-It is rather small, dry and stringy and no substitute for the bulbs of cultivated garlic.
-Not to mention that if you use the bulb, you don’t get any of the other parts.
-(That said, there is a recipe for pickled wild garlic bulbs - and many others - on the excellent Eat Weeds blog).
+The bulbs are also usable once the leaves have died down, but they are not as good as the bulbs of cultivated garlic and they don’t store very well once lifted.
+And of course, if you eat all the bulbs then you don’t get the other parts.
+That said, if you have a good supply of them you might want to try the recipe for pickled wild garlic bulbs that can be found – with many others - on the excellent Eat Weeds blog.

 You can harvest wild garlic simply by pulling off individual leaves or, for less garlicky hands and to speed things up, you can cut a clump at a time with scissors.
 I generally put my wild garlic leaves in a bowl of cold water for five minutes as soon as I get home, to preserve and wash them.
 They’ll then keep for at least a week in the fridge.
 Another way of harvesting that gives a slightly different product is to dig up a clump and then prepare the individual plants by cutting off the roots and removing the sheath of the bulb.
 The whole thing then hangs together in a sort of ‘spring onion’ version of wild garlic.
 Fried in plenty of oil and dipped in a sauce these are gourmet food indeed.